Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Prompt Structure for SimulMT LLMs

 \subsection{Single Output Word Prompt Structure}

 The above problem can be entirely side-stepped by our proposed second approach, \textit{single output token} prompt structure, that embeds only the current target translation hypothesis within the model output.
 As illustrated in the second prompt structure in Figure \ref{fig:prompt_diagram}, instead of allowing target translation hypotheses from previous time-steps to be incorporated into the loss, the proposed prompt structure shifts those previous translation hypotheses into the prompt.
-Combined with the expanded examples that form a rigorous \textit{wait-k} curriculum in terms of the fine-tuning dataset (rigorous meaning a complete curriculum as opposed to a random subset), inference behavior can be copied exactly for every fine-tuning example, thus completely closing the context mismatch between fine-tuning and inference.
+Combined with the expanded examples that form a rigorous \textit{wait-k} curriculum in terms of the fine-tuning dataset (rigorous meaning a complete curriculum as opposed to a random subset), inference behavior can be copied exactly for every fine-tuning example, completely closing the context mismatch between fine-tuning and inference.

 Between the two prompt structures, it is clear that the single output word prompt structure more closely replicates the relationship observed in Equation \ref{eq:waitk} between the source and target sequence during fine-tuning.
 For both structures, a source-target sentence pair is expanded up to $max(\textbf{|x|} - (k-1), \textbf{|y|})$ examples.